 CyberGhost refund policy

 CyberGhost offers two tiers when it comes to their refund policy.
-The a one-month subscription has a 14 day refund window.
-The six-month or longer plans have a 45 day money-back-guarantee.
+A one-month subscription has a 14-day refund window.
+The six-month or longer plans have a 45-day money-back-guarantee.

 ExpressVPN's list prices are a little on the high side.
 But with the discount coupon below you can knock the price down by almost 50%.

 Here are the prices and plans that were available when we wrote this article:

 ExpressVPN refund policy

 ExpressVPN gives you a 30-day money-back guarantee on every subscription plan.
 They stress that there is no fine print or tricky rules to prevent you from qualifying for a refund.